revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ASP.Net.md

 ---

-11. How many types of Server controls are supported by ASP.NET?
+11.How many types of Server controls are supported by ASP.NET?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)